iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 }
 ```

-To instantiate the `ExpandButton` class I have used an `ExpandButtonFactory` (more info in [CodePen](https://codepen.io/timdujardin/pen/bGjWNNo)), this factory keeps track of all the
+To instantiate the `ExpandButton` class I have used an `ExpandButtonFactory` (full code example in [CodePen](https://codepen.io/timdujardin/pen/bGjWNNo)), this factory keeps track of all the
 `ExpandButton` instances and adds a window `keydown` listener for the `ESC` key.
 This listener will provide the
 necessary collapsing mechanism when navigating by keyboard.

-> AT info: The SR will now announce _"Products, collapsed, button"_ on focusing the initial state of the button.
-When
-> I click the button, it will announce _"Products, expanded, button"_ and move the focus dynamically to the referenced
-> content.

 ```JavaScript
 const menuItemButtons = ExpandButtonFactory.create(".expand-button");